derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/11/2022 16:18:46 : 3 Database Admins walked into a NoSQL bar.
+28/11/2022 16:16:57 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why did the QA cross the road?
-To ruin everyone's day.
+Waiter: He's choking!
+Is anyone a doctor?
+Programmer: I'm a Vim user.
 <!-- replace-with-joke ends -->